MENU

 Environmental factors affecting the development of IBD

-Photobucket Although stress has not been identified as a primary cause of IDB in and of itself, it has been known to modulate the course of IDB.
-The exact mechanism underlying stress-induced exacerbation of IDB is unknown.
+Although stress has not been identified as a primary cause of IDB in and of itself, it has been known to modulate the course of IDB.
+The exact mechanism underlying stress-induced exacerbation of IDB is unknown. - Microbial factors

 Although not an environmental factor per se intestinal permeability has been postulated as an early predisposing factor to the pathogenesis of Crohn's Disease.
 Increased permeability as a result of increased entry of antigenic material has a known impact on the mucosal immune response to dietary and enteric bacterial antigens.